/

 As he explained, the Institute used single-celled fresh water algae, which exist in ponds and lakes in Serbia and can grow in tap water, and are resistant to high and low temperatures.
 The system does not require special maintenance - it is enough to remove the biomass created by dividing algae, which can be used as an excellent fertilizer, in a month and a half, pour new water and minerals, and the algae continue to grow indefinitely.
 This project aims to popularize and expand the use of microalgae in Serbia, because they can be used in wastewater treatment, as compost for green areas, for the production of biomass and biofuels, as well as for air purification from exhaust gases from the factories.

-Click here to see the full interview ...
+Click here to see the learn more ...

 “LIQUID 3” was awarded as one of the 11 best innovative and climate-smart solutions within the project "Climate Smart Urban Development", implemented by the UNDP in partnership with the Ministry of Environmental Protection, with financial support from the Global Environment Facility (GEF).
 The municipality of Stari Grad, as a partner in the realization of the project, provided the location and allowed the installation of the system.